 Most charging is done at home and at work (places where you’d plug in your block heater.)
 You can use the level 1 unit included with most vehicles or for faster charging a level 2 unit can be purchased from your dealer or online.
-Let them know SaskEV referred you and the group might see a benefit.
-For portable chargers we suggest the 14-50 plug for better compatibility at campgrounds in Saskatchewan.
+Let them know SaskEV referred you and the group might see a benefit to fund our initiatives.
+For portable chargers we suggest the NEMA 14-50 plug for better compatibility at campgrounds in Saskatchewan.

 PlugShare is arguably the most valuable tool for finding chargers.
 Featuring crowd sourced data but also integration with some networks, it offers in-app communication, filtering and status.

 ChargeHub is similar to PlugShare, a helpful tool for finding public chargers and route planning.